 And scientists agree.
 Theories abound about the role grandparents have played in human evolution.
 In a scientific report, “Increased Longevity Evolves from Grandparenting,” Kristen Hawkes, the study’s author, says: “Grandmothering was the initial step toward making us who we are.”

 4. Technology Can Play a Big Role in Grandparenting

 Many grandchildren live far away from their grandparents.
 However, video calling can bridge that gap in wonderful ways and enable daily interactions.

-And, in an interview, Stahl admits that she had to use an iphone taped inside a hardcover book to get her granddaughters to sit still during the photo shoot for cover shot for “Becoming Grandma.”
+And, in an interview, Stahl admits that she had to use an iPhone taped inside a hardcover book to get her granddaughters to sit still during the photoshoot for a cover shot for “Becoming Grandma.”